Unramified Grothendieck-Serre for simply-connected group schemes satisfying an isotropy condition via unipotent chains: Introduction and Main results

 \subsection{``Almost trivial'' torsors}

 We now explain the main idea of our argument (and, in fact, of most proofs of the cases of the Grothendieck--Serre conjecture in mixed characteristic).
-Using Popescu's Theorem, we may assume that $\bG$ and its generically trivial torsor $\cE$ are defined over a scheme $X$ smooth and of finite type over a Dedekind domain $\cO$.
-The $X$-torsor $\cE$, being generically trivial, is trivial away from a closed codimension one subset $T\subset X$.
-In the case, when $\cO$ is a field (that is, in the equal characteristic case), this allows us to fiber $X$ (after shrinking it) over an open subset of an affine space, so that $T$ is finite over the base.
-As explained below in Section~\ref{sect:Overview}\eqref{step:Difficulty}, the main problem in mixed characteristic is that we ``loose one dimension'', so we would need $T$ to be of codimension two.
+Using Popescu's Theorem, we may assume that $\bG$ and its generically trivial torsor $\cE$ are defined over an affine scheme $X$ that is smooth over a Dedekind domain $\cO$.
+We assume that $X$ is of positive dimension as $\cE$ is trivial otherwise.
+The $X$-torsor $\cE$, being generically trivial, is trivial away from a closed subset $T\subset X$ of codimension at least one.
+In the case when $\cO$ is a field (that is, in the equal characteristic case), this allows us to fiber $X$ (after shrinking it) into smooth curves over an open subset of an affine space in such a way that $T$ is finite over the base.
+As explained below in Section~\ref{step:Difficulty}, the main problem in mixed characteristic is that we ``loose one dimension,'' so we would need $T$ to be of codimension at least two.
 This is, however, impossible: by Hartogs principle the trivialization over $X-T$ would extend to $X$.
-However, we can find $T$ of codimension two in $X$ such that $\cE$ is ``almost trivial'' over $X-T$ in the following sense:
+However, we can find a closed subset $T$ of codimension at least two in $X$ such that $\cE$ is ``almost trivial'' over $X-T$ in the following sense:

-\begin{theorem} Let $R$ be a normal Noetherian domain and $\bG$ be a simply-connected reductive $R$-group scheme having a strictly proper parabolic subgroup scheme.
+\begin{theorem} Let $R$ be a normal Noetherian domain and $\bG$ be a simply-connected reductive $R$-group scheme having a strictly proper parabolic $R$-subgroup scheme.
 Let $\cE$ be a generically trivial $\bG$-torsor over an open subscheme $U\subset\Spec R$.
 Then there is a closed subset $T\subset\Spec R$ of codimension at least two such that for any morphism $\Spec A\to U-T$ the pullback of $\cE$ to $\Spec A$ is trivial. \end{theorem}

 We emphasize that this theorem has very modest assumptions on $R$: it is only required to be normal and Noetherian.
 The author does not expect this statement to hold beyond the simply-connected isotropic case (e.g., even for tori).
 We also emphasize that $\cE$ is not required to be defined over $\Spec R$ but only over an open subset thereof.